Location-Aided Pilot Contamination Avoidance for Massive MIMO Systems

-We consider a scenario, in which the target user $i$ in cell $k$ sending uplink transmission to BS $k$.
-We assume users from various cells have been assigned the same pilot sequence $\mathbf{s}$ of length $\tau$.
-For notational convenience, we will further assume that all the users indexed with $i$ are also assigned the same pilot sequence $\mathbf{s}$.
+The target user $i$ in cell $k$ sends uplink transmission to BS $k$.
+Users from different cells have been assigned the same pilot sequence $\mathbf{s}$ of length $\tau$.
+For notational convenience, we will assume that all the users indexed with $i$ are also assigned the same pilot sequence $\mathbf{s}$.
 Later, in Section \ref{sec:Coordinated-Pilot-Assignment}, we will present various ways to assign users across cells to a given pilot sequence.
 The received $M\times\tau$ pilot signal observed at BS $k$ is written as

 where $\mathbf{N}\in\mathbb{C}^{M\times\tau}$ is spatially and temporally additive white Gaussian noise (AWGN) with element-wise variance $\sigma^{2}$ .
 In (\ref{eq:received_signal}), $\mathbf{h}_{ikk}$ is the desired signal channel in the cell $k$ and $\mathbf{h}_{ijk}$ are the channels of interfering users.